 See also the MSU College of Human Medicine Faculty Mentoring Program listed above under MSU Resources on Faculty Mentoring.

-Dedicated to the advancement of women into academic leadership positions, this organization offers programs, resources, networking opportunities, and support.
+Dedicated to the advancement of women into academic leadership positions, this organization offers programs; resources; networking opportunities; support; and NetworkNews, a monthly newsletter.

 HERS Higher Education Resource Services.